analogdevicesinc/ai8x-training/README.md

 #### Softmax, and Data unload in C

 `ai8xize.py` can generate a custom `cnn_unload()` function using the command line switch `--unload`.
-The `--softmax` switch additionally inserts a call to a software Softmax function that is provided in the `Device` folder.
+The `--softmax` switch additionally inserts a call to a software Softmax function that is provided in the `device-aixx` folder.
 To use the provided software Softmax on AI85, the last layer output should be 32-bit wide (`output_width: 32`).

 The software Softmax function is optimized for processing time and it quantizes the input.

 ![softmax](docs/softmax.png)

-#### Contents of the Device Folder
+#### Contents of the device-* Folder

-* A sample Makefile is provided.
 * For AI84, there are both a custom software fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom `arm_softmax_q8p7_q15.c` which is aware of the fixed-point input (the `_frac` version delivers greater precision) .
-* For AI85, the software Softmax is implemented in `arm_softmax_q17p14_q15.c`.
-* A number of files are provided that provide non-square pooling support, and activation support for more than 64 KiB of data (these files are not needed for AI8X hardware).
+A number of additional files are provided that provide non-square pooling support, and activation support for more than 64 KiB of data (these files are not needed for AI84 hardware).
+* For AI85, the software Softmax is implemented in `softmax.c`.
 * The `tornadocnn.h` header file is included which helps both embedded examples as well as CMSIS NN code.

 ---